umerk4466/Automatic-Elevator/README.md

 # Automatic Elevator

 ‘Automatic Elevator’ is an GUI application.
 This GUI contains two different floors with the names floor 1 and floor 2 and also contains one elevator which can be controlled by the floor button or from the elevator panel.
-All log of the elvator will be stored in database automatically.
+All logs of the elevator will be stored in database automatically.

 # Purpose